JulianNorton/weather-10kb-wxkb/README.md

 # http://wxkb.io/
 ### Weather forecast in under 10kb.
-* wxkb will *always* be less than 10kb excluding favicons.
+* wxkb will load in less than 10kb (excluding favicons).
-* wkxb will always be functional without any client side javascript.
+* wkxb is functional without any client side javascript.

 ## Run app with Node